 Up to 20 percent of breast cancers overexpress the HER2/neu gene.
-The majority of HER2+ (or ERBB2) tumors are estrogen receptor negative (ER-) and progesterone receptor negative (PR-).
-HER2+ disease is associated with a significantly higher rate of local breast cancer recurrence (i.e., in the same breast as the original tumor) as HER2- disease.
+The majority of HER2+ tumors are estrogen receptor negative (ER-) and progesterone receptor negative (PR-).
+HER2+ disease is associated with a significantly higher rate of local breast cancer recurrence as HER2- disease.
 Please also see HER2+ recurrence & survival data.

 Therefore, breast cancer patients with HER2+ multifocal disease may not be good candidates for lumpectomy or other breast conserving surgery.
 Obesity appears to predict worse outcomes in HER2 positive (HER2+) patients.
-Women with ER+/PR+/HER2+ breast cancer tend to have more favorable outcomes than those with ER+/PR-/HER2+ disease, according to one 2024 study.
+Women with ER+/PR+/HER2+ (triple positive) breast cancer tend to have more favorable outcomes than those with ER+/PR-/HER2+ or ER-/PR-/HER2+ disease.

 The development of Herceptin, which is used to treat HER2+ breast cancer, has markedly improved the prognosis of this type of breast cancer.
 HER2+ tumors have a greater tendency to metastasize first to the liver and lungs than other breast cancer subtypes.